isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 The following documents **must be attached** to the Notice of Objection:
 * A copy of the Notice of Negotiation and all documents which were enclosed to the Notice of Negotiation.
-* All supporting documents to support the Other Party’s reasons for objecting to the Affected Business’ eligibility under the Re-Align Framework.
+* Any supporting documents to support the Other Party’s reasons for objecting to the Affected Business’ eligibility under the Re-Align Framework.

 <u>Submission and service by the electronic system</u>